 Audience, Purpose, and Voice

 - As you write, remember who your audience will be. - Make sure your writing is appropriate.
-Watch your tone, style, and voice. - Link your ideas within and across categories of information using words, phrases, and clauses. - Remember, you are writing for a purpose-think about what you are writing and why.
+Watch your tone, style, and voice. - Remember, you are writing for a purpose-think about what you are writing and why.